WalmsleyIsRad/reflection/README.md

 # End of Sixth Week
 ## 10/13/2017
 I learned more advanced mechanics of html.
 I learned how to use a bullet point list.
 I learned how to make a submit button.
 I learned how to center text.
 I learned how to do a checkbox list.
 I learned how to add images into an html website.
 I learned how to make hyperlinks.
 I learned that Mr. Gold likes ice cream more than pizza.
 I learned how to make a nice-ish looking pizza choosing website.

+---

+# End of Seventh Week
+## 10/19/2017
+I learned the more mechanics of html.
+I learned how to use main.css.
+I learned how to change the size of pictures.
+I learned how to change the font and its color.
+I learned how to link main.css to the html.
+I learned how create hyperlinks.
+I learned how to set a color and picture as your background.
+I learned how to center that picture and not have it repeat.

+---

+# End of Eighth Week
+## 10/27/2017
+I learned some more mechanics of html.
+I learned how to put videos into html.
+I learned how to make a banner on a website.
+I learned how to change the colors of the font on the website.
+I learned how to put hyperlinks into the banner.
+I learned how to change the icon of a website.
+I learned how to change the color of font on the website.
+I learned how to make the background a picture.
+I learned that one mistake can screw up the entire system.